-- 2. Foundations in Estate Planning - b.
-Further planning objectives/prioritisations - Final separation of assets or possibility of recovery? - Priority of influence, protection against forced shares or tax effect? - Should the next generation be determined "from the grave" or rather "empowered" at an early stage?
+- b.
+Further planning objectives/priorisations - Final separation of assets or possibility of recovery? - Priority of influence, protection against forced shares or tax effect? - Should the next generation be determined "from the grave" or rather "empowered" at an early stage?
 Stucture "eternal" or limited in time, fixed or flexible? - Solution against or with family?
 Part of "family governance"? - Early structure or legacy on death? - National or international solution?